 - Serves 4

 - 1 cup cool water

-- 3/4 cup superfine sugar (if you don’t have superfine sugar, simply blitz some granulated sugar in a blender or food processor until super finely ground but not powdery)
+- 3/4 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 4 ripe peaches, peeled and cut into 1/2-inch chunks

 - 3 tablespoons peach schnapps, brandy, or orange flavored liqueur

 - 3/4 cup plus 2 tablespoons plain Greek yogurt (preferably full-fat)

 - 1. Bring the water and the sugar to a boil in a saucepan, stirring occasionally.
 Simmer until the mixture forms a clear syrup.

 - 2. Place the peaches in a bowl and pour the hot syrup over them.
 Stir in the schnapps, brandy, or liqueur and let cool.

 - 3. Using a slotted spoon, transfer half the fruit to a small bowl and set aside.
 Pour the remaining peaches and all of the syrup into a blender or food processor and blend along with the cream and the yogurt to the desired consistency.

 - 4. If using an ice-cream maker, pour the mixture into the machine and follow the manufacturer’s instructions.

 If not using an ice-cream maker, pour the mixture into a large shallow container, such as a metal baking pan, and place in the freezer.
 Whisk the mixture every 30 minutes.